 Opportunities are available for faculty and student research at Rosario during any time of the year.
 Most research activities occur in conjunction with the summer academic session.
 Potential visiting researchers (non-WWU faculty and undergraduate/graduate students who are conducting independent research projects) need to provide the following:

 - A letter from your home institution's chair, dean, or appropriate administrator confirming that you will be conducting research at Rosario as a representative of your home institution (including dates).

 Costs shown below are for the eight-week summer academic session.
 Costs can be prorated for researchers staying for shorter or longer periods of time.
 For research during times other than the summer, please contact the director for costs and facilities availability.

-Food: Researchers housed at Rosario can elect to eat in the cafeteria for $7.75/meal, or can pay $1,010 for the entire eight-week summer session.
+Food: Researchers housed at Rosario have the option of eating in the cafeteria ($1,070 flat fee) or providing their own food.
 The cafeteria is open only during the summer session.

 Large Boat Fee: (for 17' and 20' Boston Whalers): $35/hour.

 Vehicle Fee (drivers must be on the appropriate “WWU Approved Drivers List”): $0.50/mile

 Scuba Fees: $75 to cover the cost of the scuba checkout procedure. $8.00/tank to cover the cost of air fills.
 Learn More abaout Academic Scuba Diving, Requirements, Equipment, and Cost.